How to Start a Habit Journal (With Templates and Examples)

 A habit journal is a mirror.
 It shows you what is happening.
 But mirrors do not make you move.

 The journal becomes the reflection layer.
 The phone call becomes the accountability layer.
 The fine becomes the consequence layer.
 Together they turn good intentions into something your nervous system actually responds to.
-A voice asking how your morning run went hits different than a silent checkbox, and knowing there is three dollars on the line changes how seriously you treat a 6 am alarm.

 Frequently Asked Questions